garciart/flask-demo/tracker/tracker_05/README.md

 Creates a log when running the Flask application:

+> **NOTE** - Do not log events when unit testing or each test will create a log file.

 - `python -B -m flask --app "tracker_05:create_app(config_name='development', log_events=True)" run`
 - `python -B -m flask --app "tracker_05:create_app('development', True)" run`